juntkd/ALPR/Readme.md

-The coode files are for reference only.
-All the data references are to my Gogle drive
+The code files are for reference only.
+All the data references are to my Google drive